-- The Academic Office is centrally purchasing online adaptive learning programs/interventions for schools for the 2022-23 school year.
-This centralized purchase does not include any other supplemental materials. - The centralized purchase will support ELA and Math interventions by school need, supporting student data, and MTSS tiers of intervention. - We will confer with school teams to determine the online adaptive learning programs/interventions, most appropriate for students' academic improvement. - In collaboration with school leaders and teams, we will review 2021-22 usage and student progress to determine the 2022-23 action plan for each school. - The purpose of using an online adaptive program is included in schoolwide plans. - Interventions are designed for use by targeted groups of students and as designated in Schoolwide Plans. - The intervention screening must occur AFTER the set windows for districtwide assessments. - o Interventions must come from the approved intervention list. - Please see the section below titled 'Purchasing Guidelines for Instructional Digital Resources' for additional information.
+- The Division of Academic Services is centrally purchasing online adaptive learning programs/interventions for schools for the 2023-24 school year.
+This centralized purchase does not include any other supplemental materials. - The centralized purchase will support ELA and Math interventions by school need, supporting student data, and MTSS tiers of intervention.

+- We will confer with school teams to determine the online adaptive learning programs/interventions, most appropriate for students' academic improvement. - In collaboration with school leaders and teams, we will review 2022-23 usage and student progress to determine the 2023-24 action plan for each school. - The purpose of using an online adaptive program is included in schoolwide plans. - Interventions are designed for use by targeted groups of students and as designated in Schoolwide Plans. - The intervention screening must occur AFTER the set windows for districtwide assessments. - Interventions must come from the approved intervention list. - Please see the section below titled 'Purchasing Guidelines for Instructional Digital Resources' for additional information.